BitEscrow/escrow-sdk/docs/api/server.md

 }
 ```

+---

 ## Get Server Status

-Fetch the current status information of the server.
+Fetch the current status of the server.

 **Request Format**